Zhuravl/BestJokesServer/README.md

 # BestJokesServer
-This is the project that contains server-side part of the service for storage and adding messages from REST protocol
+This is the project that contains server-side part of the service for storing and adding messages by REST protocol.